Text

 Why Would You Say "No" in Morse Code?

-To learn Morse code, one must dedicate a lot of time, but for fun, you can send playful messages using Morse code to your friends, like sending -. --- to reject something they offer.
+To learn Morse code to the point of being able to communicate fluently in code, one must dedicate a lot of time.
+But if you want to just add a little fun to your life, you can send playful messages using Morse code to your friends, like sending -. --- to reject something they offer.

-Additionally, although we don't use the original Morse code invented by Samuel Morse (American Morse code) anymore, amateur radio operators use the most up-to-date version to transmit messages.
-And, of course, they sometimes need to send "No", which is actually one of the most important words, using Morse code in their communications.
+Additionally, amateur radio operators do use Morse code to transmit messages.
+Naturally, they sometimes need to send the word "no", which is actually one of the most important words, using Morse code in their communications.